mehulagg/gitlab_test/doc/user/application_security/offline_deployments/index.md

 It is possible to run most of the GitLab security scanners when not connected to the internet.

-This document describes how to operate Secure scanners in an air-gapped or offline envionment.
+This document describes how to operate Secure Categories (e.g., scanner types) in an offline envionment.
 These instructions also apply to self-managed installations that are secured, have security policies (e.g., firewall policies), or otherwise restricted from accessing the full internet.
 GitLab refers to these deployments as offline environment deployments however other common names include air-gapped environments, limited connectivity environments, local area network (LAN) environments, or intranet